Marc-André Fleury: International play

-On December 30, 2009, Fleury was named to Team Canada for the 2010 Winter Olympics in Vancouver.
+On December 30, 2009, Fleury was named to Canada senior team for the 2010 Winter Olympics.
 He did not play in the tournament, however, as the goaltending duties were split between Martin Brodeur and Roberto Luongo, but still received a gold medal as Canada defeated the United States 3–2 in the final.

+Following his retirement from the NHL at the end of the 2024–25 season, Fleury announced that he would join Team Canada for the 2025 World Championship.
+The event marked a reunion with former Penguins teammate Sidney Crosby, with Fleury saying "I think it'll be fun to go spend some time together and yell at him in practice a bit, keep him honest."
+In what were ultimately the final competitive games of his career, Fleury posted a 2–1 record in three group stage games with a 0.97 goals against average and .944 save percentage, while backing up Jordan Binnington; Canada was subsequently eliminated by Denmark in the quarterfinals, in a major upset defeat.

 Personal life

-Fleury was born to André and France Fleury in Sorel-Tracy, Quebec, a small town near Montreal.
+Fleury was born to André and France Fleury in Sorel-Tracy, Quebec, a town near Montreal.
 He has one sibling, his younger sister Marylène.

 When he was first drafted, he lived with Mario Lemieux for a brief period of time as he searched for more permanent living arrangements.

-Fleury married his longtime girlfriend Veronique in 2012, and the couple have two daughters and a son.
+Fleury married his longtime girlfriend Véronique Larosee in 2012, and the couple have two daughters and a son.
+She is of Abenaki and Mi'kmaq descent.
+In November 2023 the NHL forbade Fleury from wearing a custom mask he had had made in honor of his wife's Native heritage on his team's American Indian Heritage Night.
+In spite of the threat of fines for himself and the team, he wore the helmet during warm-ups, though he did not start the game.

 Fleury is known by the nickname "Flower", derived from the English translation of his last name (fleuri is "in bloom", or "in flower", in French).
 His goaltender masks always feature a fleur-de-lis on the backplate (in addition to the initials EFGT, honouring his four grandparents in memoriam), and have frequently featured some sort of flower on the front artwork as well.

+Throughout his career, Fleury gained a reputation as a prankster to both teammates and opponents.